 Solimbra: modern, easy to care for and very lightweight.

-Your choice will depend on your style, but also on your everyday use (training, competitions, hacking) 😉
+Your choice will depend on your style, but also on your daily use (training, competing, hacking out) 😉

 Boot care: a step you shouldn't skip

-Good care will extend the life of your boots:
+Proper care extends the life of your boots:

 -

-For leather: two applications of specialist oil (which may darken the colour), followed by regular cleaning with glycerine soap and a weekly conditioning.
+For leather: two coats of specialist oil (which may darken the colour), then regular cleaning with glycerine soap and weekly conditioning.

 -

-For other materials: a machine wash at 30°C is sufficient, but always use a laundry bag or pillowcase to prevent rubbing.
+For other materials: a machine wash at 30°C is enough, but always use a laundry bag or pillowcase to prevent rubbing.

-OHLALA tip: absolutely avoid the tumble dryer — it could damage your boots! 🥰
+OHLALA tip: avoid the tumble dryer at all costs — it could damage your boots! 🥰

-Hard to resist the charm of sheepskin boots!
-Not only are they elegant, but they also offer extra comfort 🧡
+It's hard to resist the charm of sheepskin boots!
+Not only are they elegant, they also add extra comfort 🧡

 At OHLALA, we love sheepskin boots… but not all year round!
-Day to day, we prefer a classic, easy-care pair, and save the sheepskin styles for competitions — avoiding the warmer months when they might make legs overheat ☀️
+Day to day, we tend to go for a classic, easy-care pair, keeping the sheepskin models for competitions — and avoiding the hottest months, when they could make the legs too warm ☀️

 Conclusion

-Choosing the right work boots means finding the perfect balance between protection, comfort, style and practicality.
-Whether you prefer leather, carbon or sheepskin, the important thing is to select protection that suits your horse's specific needs… and your riding routine 💪
+Choosing the right work boots is about finding the perfect balance between protection, comfort, style and practicality.
+Whether you prefer leather, carbon or sheepskin, what matters most is selecting protection that suits your horse's specific needs… and the way you ride 💪

 So, which pair will you fall for?